3rd Algerian Infantry Division: Tunisian campaign (1942-1943)

 The 3rd Algerian Infantry Division has its origins in the Marching Division of Constantine of General Welvert.

 Italian campaign

-Created on May 1, 1943, in Constantine, Algeria and placed under orders of General Goislard de Monsabert, the 3e DIA disembarked in Italy in December 1943.
+Created on May 1, 1943, in Constantine, Algeria and placed under orders of General Joseph de Goislard de Monsabert, the division disembarked in Italy in December 1943.
+The division was considered by General Joseph de Goislard de Monsabert and Alphonse Juin to be a successor of the Roman Legion of North Africa Legio III Augusta.

 As part of the French Expeditionary Corps, commanded by the future Marshal Juin, the 3e DIA captured Monte du Belvédère on January 25.
-While attracting the German forces attention, the division contributed to the success of the landing at Anzio, and for the American advance on the heights of Cassino.
+While attracting the attention of the German forces, the division contributed to the success of the landing at Anzio, and the American advance on the heights of Cassino.
 As a result of this battle, the 4e RTT suffered the loss of half of its strength.

-In May 1944, the division made way to Monte-Cassino where Allied forces had already been engaged for several months and participated in breaking through the Gustav line by advancing into the mountains from the Garigliano River.
+In May 1944, the division made way to Monte-Cassino where Allied forces had already been engaged for several months.
+It participated in breaking through the Gustav Line by advancing into the mountains from the Garigliano River.